 On August 16, 2022, the Inflation Reduction Act of 2022 (IRA) was enacted into law.
 The IRA includes tax provisions for new corporate alternative minimum tax (CAMT) of 15% on adjusted financial statement income of corporations with profits greater than \$1.0 billion, effective for taxable years beginning after December 31, 2022, in addition to a new tax credit for qualified commercial clean vehicles (QCCV) that applies to vehicles acquired after December 31, 2022.
-At December 31, 2024, based on proposed guidance and regulations issued to date, the Company does not expect to incur CAMT liability for fiscal year 2025 and expects to generate and utilize material QCCV tax credits during fiscal year 2025.
+At June 30, 2024, based on proposed guidance and regulations issued to date, the Company does not expect to incur CAMT liability for fiscal year 2025 and expects to generate and utilize material QCCV tax credits during the fiscal year 2025.
 The Company accounts for the QCCV tax credits using the deferral method.
-QCCV tax credits are initially deferred as reductions to the acquisition cost of the related operating lease assets and subsequently recognized over the lease terms as reductions to depreciation expense.
-QCCV tax credits totaling \$243 million were deferred during the nine months ended December 31, 2024.
 The Company will continue to evaluate the effects of IRA as additional guidance and regulations are issued.

 During fiscal years 2024 and 2025, several countries, including Japan and Canada, enacted tax laws to adopt various aspects of the Organization for Economic Cooperation and Development (OECD) Global Anti-Base Erosion Model Rules (GloBE Rules).
 The GloBE Rules are designed to ensure large multinational enterprises (MNEs) pay a minimum level of tax ("Minimum Tax") on income in each of the jurisdictions in which they operate.
 These rules generally apply to MNE groups with annual revenue of €750 million or more.
 The Company is in scope of the GloBE Rules, effective as of April 1, 2024, as a result of our affiliation with HMC.
 On June 20, 2024, Canada, where the Company's Canadian subsidiary HCFI is incorporated, enacted the Global Minimum Tax Act, which implemented the Income Inclusion Rule and Qualified Domestic Minimum Top-up tax under the GloBE Rules, effective from April 1, 2024.
-Since HCFI is expected to have an effective tax rate that exceeds the 15% minimum rate, the Company has no related current tax expense associated with the Minimum Tax as of December 31, 2024.
+Since HCFI is expected to have an effective tax rate that exceeds the 15% minimum rate, the Company has no related current tax expense associated with the Minimum Tax as of June 30, 2024.
 To date, the U.S., where we have operations and conduct business, has not enacted laws to adopt the GloBE Rules.
 Based on preliminary analysis, we do not expect a material tax impact as a result of the GloBE Rules.
 The Company will continue to monitor legislative developments and changes in business for potential impacts of the GloBE Rules on future periods.

-The Company's effective tax rate was 24.5% and 26.7% for the three months ended December 31, 2024 and 2023, respectively, and 27.2% and 28.3% for the nine months ended December 31, 2024 and 2023, respectively.
-The decrease in effective tax rates for the three and nine months ended December 31, 2024 was primarily due to a decrease in state taxes.
-The Company's effective tax rates for the three and nine months ended December 31, 2024, differ from the U.S. federal statutory tax rate primarily as a result of U.S. state taxes.
+The Company's effective tax rate was 31.0% and 31.3% for the three months ended June 30, 2024 and 2023, respectively.
+The Company's effective tax rates for the three months ended June 30, 2024, differs from the U.S. federal statutory tax rate primarily as a result of U.S. state taxes.

 The Company does not provide for income taxes on its share of the undistributed earnings of HCFI which are intended to be indefinitely reinvested outside the United States.
-At December 31, 2024, \$983 million of accumulated undistributed earnings of HCFI were intended to be so reinvested.
-If the undistributed earnings as of December 31, 2024 were to be distributed, the tax liability associated with these earnings would be \$126 million, inclusive of currency translation adjustments.
+At June 30, 2024, \$1.0 billion of accumulated undistributed earnings of HCFI were intended to be so reinvested.
+If the undistributed earnings as of June 30, 2024 were to be distributed, the tax liability associated with these earnings would be \$126 million, inclusive of currency translation adjustments.